solana-labs/solana/docs/src/developing/runtime-facilities/zk-token-proof.md

 encryption over the elliptic curve [curve25519](https://www.rfc-editor.org/rfc/rfc7748#section-4.1).
-The program was originally designed to verify the zero-knowledge proofs that are required for the [SPL Token-2022](https://spl.solana.com/token-2022) program.
-However, the zero-knowledge proofs in the proof program can be used in more general contexts outside of Token-2022 as well.
+The program was originally designed to verify the zero-knowledge proofs that are required for the [SPL Token 2022](https://spl.solana.com/token-2022) program.
+However, the zero-knowledge proofs in the proof program can be used in more general contexts outside of SPL Token 2022 as well.

 - Program id: `ZkTokenProof1111111111111111111111111111111`
 - Instructions: